Recovering Damages for Nursing Malpractice

 Nurses are charged with monitoring patients and assessing their conditions.
 Nursing professionals monitor patients’ vital signs, symptoms, and conditions.
 Changes in patient conditions may occur quickly or gradually, and nurses are often the first to notice such deviations.
 Failing to track patient vitals and symptoms, neglecting to take action like administering medication, or failing to notify the attending physician when significant changes occur could cause patients to suffer serious harm or otherwise worsened conditions.

 Failure to Follow Standards of Care

 Owing a duty of care to their patients, nursing professionals and other health care providers must adhere to a set of standards when providing medical care.
-These standards are not clearly specified, they are based on the actions that a health care professional with similar qualifications would take under the same or similar circumstances.
-Providing care that is not in line with these standards may be considered sub-standard and, should it result in patient injury, may qualify as a type of medical negligence.
+These standards are not clearly specified.
+They are based on the actions that a health care professional with similar qualifications would take under the same or similar circumstances.
+Providing care that is not in line with these standards is substandard care, and should it result in patient injury, may qualify as medical malpractice.

 Failure to Document and Communicate

 One of nurses’ primary duties is to chart patients’ vitals, symptoms, and other pertinent information.
 When nurses use incorrect terminology or omit important information, doctors lack the details they need to accurately assess patients’ conditions, diagnose them, or make an appropriate plan of care.

 Should patients experience significant changes in their health statuses, nurses are charged with notifying the attending physicians so appropriate action can be taken.
 Failing to note such changes or to immediately inform the overseeing doctors could be considered negligence on the part of nursing professionals.